Change of the congruence canonical form of 2-by-2 and 3-by-3 matrices under perturbations and bundles of matrices under congruence: Introduction

 \section{Introduction}

-The reduction of a complex matrix $A$ to any canonical form for congruence is an unstable operation: both the canonical form and the reduction transformation depend discontinuously on the entries of $A$.
-It is important to know the canonical forms of all matrices that are close to $A$; especially, if the entries of $A$ are known only approximately.

-We use the congruence canonical form given by Horn and Sergeichuk \cite{hor-ser} and study how small perturbations of a $2\times 2$ or $3\times 3$ complex matrix change its canonical form for congruence.
-We construct a directed graph with bijection $v\mapsto A_v$ from the set of its vertices to the set of $2\times 2$ or, respectively, $3\times 3$ congruence canonical matrices such that there is a directed path from a vertex $v$ to a vertex $w$ if and only if the matrix $A_v$ can be transformed by an arbitrarily small perturbation to a matrix whose canonical form is $A_w$ (i.e., the congruence class of $A_v$ is contained in the closure of the congruence class of $A_w$).
-This graph is called the \emph{closure graph} for congruence classes; it shows how they relate to each other in the affine space of $n\times n$ matrices.
-The closure graph is the Hasse diagram of the partially ordered set whose elements are the congruence classes and $a\preccurlyeq b$ means that $a$ is contained in the closure of $b$.
+We study how small perturbations of a $2\times 2$ or $3\times 3$ complex matrix can change its congruence canonical form.

+Two complex matrices $A$ and $B$ are said to be \emph{congruent} if $S^TAS=B$ for a nonsingular $S$.
+This is an equivalence relation; its equivalence classes are called \emph{congruence classes}.
+In Section \ref{s2} we construct the closure graphs $G_2$ and $G_3$, which are defined for any natural $n$ as follows.

-We partition the set of $2\times 2$ (resp., $3\times 3$) matrices into \emph{bundles} under congruence; each bundle consists of matrices that behave alike under small perturbations.
-We construct the closure graph for the bundles: each vertex $v$ represents in a one-to-one manner a bundle ${\cal A}_v$ and there is a directed path from $v$ to $w$ if and only if ${\cal A}_v$ is contained in the closure of ${\cal A}_w$ (i.e., each matrix in ${\cal A}_v$ can be transformed by an arbitrarily small perturbation to a matrix in ${\cal A}_w$).
+\begin{definition} The \emph{closure graph $G_n$} for congruence classes of $n\times n$ complex matrices is the directed graph in which each vertex $v$ represents in a one-to-one manner a congruence class $C_v$ of $n\times n$ matrices, and there is a directed path from a vertex $v$ to a vertex $w$ if and only if one (and hence each) matrix from $C_v$ can be transformed to a matrix from $C_w$ by an arbitrarily small perturbation. \end{definition}

+The graph $G_n$ is the Hasse diagram of the set of congruence classes of $n\times n$ matrices with the following partial order: $a\preccurlyeq b$ if $a$ is contained in the closure of $b$.
+Thus, the graph $G_n$ shows how the congruence classes relate to each other in the affine space of $n\times n$ matrices.

+Since each $n\times n$ matrix is uniquely represented in the form $P+Q$ in which $P$ is symmetric and $Q$ is skew-symmetric, $G_n$ is also the closure graph for congruence classes of $n\times n$ symmetric/skew-symmetric matrix pencils $P+\lambda Q$.

+Each congruence class contains exactly one canonical matrix for congruence, and so it is convenient to represent the congruence classes by their canonical matrices.
+We use the congruence canonical matrices $A_{\text{can}}$ constructed by Horn and Sergeichuk \cite{hor-ser_transp}.
+We also use the \emph{miniversal deformation} of $A_{\text{can}}$ given by Dmytryshyn, Futorny, and Sergeichuk \cite{f-ser}; that is, a simple normal form to which all matrices close to $A_{\text{can}}$ can be reduced by congruence transformations that smoothly depend on their entries.

+The closure graph for *congruence classes of $2\times 2$ complex matrices was constructed by Futorny, Klimenko, and Sergeichuk \cite{f_gr*cong}.